 ADHC service units are 15 minutes.
 Adult Day Health Care (ADHC) services are assigned a PA number for the year.
 Approved units of service are issued on a quarterly basis.
 Units of service approved for one week cannot exceed established limits.
 For PA purposes, a week is defined as beginning at 12:00 a.m.
 Sunday and ending at 11:59 p.m. the following Saturday.
 Payment for services is capped at 50 hours per week and no more than 10 hours per day.

 In the event that reimbursement is received without an approved PA, the amount paid is subject to recoupment.

+ADHC providers CANNOT bill for ADHC services (attendance at the ADHC) and ADHC Health Status Monitoring (ADHC HSM) on the same day.

+Adult Day Health Care Health Status Monitoring

+Authorization for Adult Day Health Care Health Status Monitoring (ADHC HSM) is issued according to the approved POC or POC Revision.
+ADHC HSM is authorized at a per diem rate.
+This provider type uses the data contractor’s database to document the provision of these services and to retrieve PAs.
+The provider may bill, using the proper PA, after services are delivered.

+Providers CANNOT bill for ADHC HSM and regular ADHC services (attendance at the ADHC center) on the same day.

+Home Delivered Meals

+Authorization for Home Delivered Meals (HDMs) is issued according to the POC.
+The PA must be for a minimum of four (4) meals per week, up to a maximum of 14 meals per week, not to exceed the limit of 2 meals per day.
+A service unit is one meal.

+This provider type uses the data contractor’s database to retrieve PAs, but does not utilize the database to document the provision of services.
+The provider may bill, using the proper PA, after services are delivered.

+Activity and Sensor Monitoring

+Authorization for Activity and Sensor Monitoring (ASM) will be issued upon receipt of the POC (initial, provisional, or revision).

+Units of service: